Washington Square Press (New York, US)

 Preceding the half title page is a page indicating the series name and editor, Robert Payne:

-The half title page is faced by a list of five titles in print, Fall 1967, with six forthcoming titles “in preparation.”
+The half title page is faced with a list of five titles in print, Fall 1967, with six forthcoming titles “in preparation.”
 None of the six forthcoming titles were published.

 An illustration faces the title page, with the Washington Square Press imprint and 1967 date.